bangadang/stackIT/FS25/Dataengineering.md

 	- processing and analysis are needed to extract useful patterns or predictions

 ## Scalability
-Describes the capability of a system to handle growing amounts of data/ quereis without losing performance
+Describes the capability of a system to handle growing amounts of data/ queries without losing performance
 ### vertical scaling (scaling up)
 - traditional way of scalining by involving larger more powerful machines/server or chips
 - but there are not many vendors of such machines, so the availability can be scarce and pricey.